jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 The ratio s/a determines the characteristic impedance Z₀ (designed to be ~50 Ω to match standard microwave equipment).
 The 1D geometry is key: by compressing the field into a narrow channel, the energy density is ~10⁶ times higher than a 3D microwave cavity.

-**Gaps at both ends** of the centre conductor act as microwave mirrors — small capacitors that reflect most incident power but transmit a little.
+**Gaps at both ends** of the centre conductor act as microwave mirrors, small capacitors that reflect most incident power but transmit a little.
 The quality factor from these coupling capacitors:

 ```
 Q_ext = nπ/(2q²)   where q = ωCᵢₙZ₀